Investigation of the luminescence of $\mathrm{[UO_2X_4]^{2-}}$ (X=Cl, Br) complexes in organic phase using time-resolved laser-induced fluorescence spectroscopy and quantum chemical simulations: Associated content

 \section{Associated content}

 The following file supplemental-uo2x4-Oher.pdf is available free of charge.
-It contains: \begin{itemize} \item Figures of theoretical spectra of the \ce{[UO2Cl4]^{2-}} obtained with the long-range counter-ion and solvent effects. \item Tables of assignments for theoretical and experimental spectra. \end{itemize}
+It contains: \begin{itemize} \item Theoretical spectra of the \ce{[UO2Cl4]^{2-}} obtained with the long-range counterion and solvent effects. \item Assignments for theoretical and experimental spectra. \item Cartesian coordinates for the calculated structures. \end{itemize}